kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

 * serverless.kyma-project.io/v1alpha1/Function
 * serverless.kyma-project.io/v1alpha1/GitRepository

-There is no need to update your Function templates immediately.
-We have installed a conversion webhook that handles the conversion on the fly between the deprecated v1alpha1 and the new v1alpha2 versions.
-Consider this as a temporary convenience, as the automatic conversion will be removed after 6 months depreciation period.
+You don't need to update your Function templates immediately.
+Kyma provides a conversion webhook that handles the conversion on the fly between the deprecated v1alpha1 and the new v1alpha2 versions.
+This automatic conversion is a temporary convenience; it will be removed after 6 months depreciation period.

 ## Service Mesh

 ### Istio Sidecar injection

-Starting with this Kyma version, new workloads no longer have Istio sidecars injected automatically, unless configured otherwise.
-To learn more, read about the [benefits of having your workload as a part of the Istio service mesh](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma/).
+Starting with this Kyma version, new workloads no longer have Istio sidecars injected by default; if you want automatic sidecar injection, you must enable it.
+Learn more about the [benefits of having your workload as a part of the Istio service mesh](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma/).
 See also the [Istio documentation on how to enable sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).

 Apart from the described changes, Kyma continues to make sure that the workloads that are part of the Istio service mesh have sidecars up to date.

 ### Istio upgraded to 1.14.3

-In this release, we upgraded Istio from 1.14.1 to 1.14.3.
-For more details on the changes, read the official [Istio 1.14.3 release notes](https://istio.io/latest/news/releases/1.14.x/announcing-1.14.3/).
+In this release, Kyma upgraded Istio from 1.14.1 to 1.14.3.
+For more details, read the official [Istio 1.14.3 release notes](https://istio.io/latest/news/releases/1.14.x/announcing-1.14.3/).